Projektgruppe3-RobTek/DTMFMagix/README.md

 The application depends on the following external libraries

--Portaudio  -- To play audio
+*Portaudio  -- To play audio
--SDL2       -- To record audio
+*SDL2       -- To record audio
--Boost      -- For various filesystem operations -Crypto++   -- For md5sum calculation
+*Boost      -- For various filesystem operations *Crypto++   -- For md5sum calculation
--bzip2      -- For compression
+*bzip2      -- For compression
--readline   -- For interactive commandline usage
+*readline   -- For interactive commandline usage

 Furthermore it relies on the standard c++11 library and either clang++ or g++.